If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dyson V11 Verdict

-In our opinion, Dyson v11 is the clear winner.
-This vacuum is perfect for homes that have both hard floors and carpets.
-The Torque head automatically senses what floor type you’re on and adjusts accordingly.
+In my opinion, the Dyson V11 is the clear winner for performance.
+This vacuum is a top choice for homes with both hard floors and carpets.
+The Torque head automatically senses your floor type and adjusts accordingly, making cleaning seamless.

-This vacuum also traps 99.99 percent of dust, allergens, and particles, delivering cleaner air for your home.
-This is a must-have if anybody in your family has allergies.
+This vacuum also traps 99.99% of dust, allergens, and particles, delivering cleaner air for your home.
+If budget isn’t your primary concern, go for the V11.

 Dyson V10 Verdict